Governors Island with Kids: Vintage Carnival Rides and What Else is New for 2013

 This 172-acre oasis was once home to the U.S. Army and Coast Guard, and is full of quaint 19th-century houses, grassy hills and traffic-free bike paths.
 It's just a seven-minute ferry ride from lower Manhattan, but if you stand in a spot where the city skyline is out of view, you feel as if you've been transported to 1800s New England.
 In addition to being a fantastic place for families to relax and explore, the isle hosts lots of cool festivals and activities throughout the season, most of which are FREE.
 The ferry ride there is FREE, too.

-For 2013, all of the big kid attractions will be back, including the opening day family festival, the Figment arts fest when the mini-golf course and Interactive Sculpture Garden debut, and the Children's Museum of the Arts Free Island Outpost.
-But there are also some really exciting new additions, notably a French festival of vintage carnival rides and carousels in July!
+For 2013, all of the big kid attractions will be back, including the Opening Weekend Family Festival, the Figment arts fest when the mini-golf course and Interactive Sculpture Garden debut, and the Children's Museum of the Arts Free Island Outpost.
+But there are also some really exciting new additions, notably Fête Paradiso, a French festival of vintage carnival rides and carousels in July!
 Read on for the scoop on the very best things to do on Governors Island with kids this season.

 The southern half of Governors Island, including Picnic Point, will be closed this season due to a massive overhaul that includes the creation of 30 new acres of park and public spaces.
 So all events and activities take place in the isle's Historic District.
-That said, you will be able to take hard hat tours of the construction site with members of the design team on select dates.
-The schedule will be posted later this season on the Governors Island calendar.
+That said, families with children ages 7 and up will be able to take hard hat tours of the construction site with members of the design team on select dates.
+The schedule is on the Governors Island website.
+The tours are first come, first served, and all participants must sign waivers and wear closed-toe shoes.
+Hard hats and safety vests will be provided.

 Play mini golf